mandar1jn/portfolio/src/pages/posts/dissecting-the-skylanders-portal-part4.md

 ---

 ## Introduction
 Hey everyone.
 It's been a while.
 To be exact, it has been over 4 months.
 In that time, I've rewritten my program several times, but that's something I'll get into later.
-In this post I'll discuss where I've been, how to read from a figure using the skylanders portal, and I'll start dissecting the figure data.
+In this post, I'll discuss where I've been, and how to read from a figure using the Skylanders portal, and I'll start dissecting the figure data.

 ## Where I've been
 When I originally started this series, I wrote my program in C using Raygui.
-Soon after my last post, I realised that this approach wouldn't work.
-I realised I would benefit heavily from classes and a UI framwork where I didn't have to draw each frame trough code.
+Soon after my last post, I realized that this approach wouldn't work.
+I realized that I would benefit heavily from classes and a UI framework where I didn't have to draw each frame through code.
 So, I switched to C++ and Qt6.
 This worked for a while.
 Designing windows became easier and I could now use classes.
 Sadly, that is where the benefits end.
 Qt6 virtually forces you to use their IDE and it's just not up to the standards of Visual Studio 2022.
 It made debugging extremely hard.
 So, I made my final switch for now.
-I switched to my favourite programming language, C#.
+I switched to my favorite programming language, C#.
 And that is where I am now.
-I have dropped the GUI for now in favour of a console based solution.
+I have dropped the GUI for now in favor of a console-based solution.
 This way, I can focus on results before useability.

-## A new command has appeard
+## A new command has appeared
 Rest assured, rewriting my code wasn't the only thing that I have done.
 I've also researched a new command.
 It's finally time to read from figures.

 Let me introduce to you, the Query command: